jvazpa/chipnchop/README.md

 * Make the the pipeline executable for working with pair-end samples.
 * Make it possible to work with other ecotype or species different from Arabidopsis thaliana col-0.
 * Network analysis might be carried on through a pipeline that makes use of chipnchop main pipeline.
 We are working on that.
+* We are trying to figure out how to easily integrate RNA-seq datasets performed under same conditions as CHIP-seq ones with the latter.

 ### License